 1. Tracking the physical location of assets

 Missing assets is one of the most common challenges while managing remote assets.
 Equipment such as computers, laptops, and internet devices are some of the common fixed assets that can be lost due to theft or lack of tracking.
-It’s not surprising that 30% of businesses can go bankrupt due to asset theft.
-Asset loss can result in fraud cases and data security issues due to items falling into the wrong hands.
+Itโs not surprising that 30% of businesses can go bankrupt due to asset theft.
+Asset loss can lead to fraud and data security issues when items fall into the wrong hands.ย

-The best way to minimize missing assets is to use remote asset management software that allows you to review who is using the asset, when, and where.
+The best way to minimize missing assets is to use remote asset management software that lets you see who is using an asset, when, and where.ย

 2. Minimizing data errors